 Pookie - (I know, even as a child I found the name somewhat cutesy - but check this - Ivy Wallace's father was Scots and here is a Scots definition of the word pooky) - we meet Pookie living with his family.
 He has these two tiny useless wings and his siblings tease him because of this.
 He sleeps in a bed with all his brothers and sisters and that looks cosy except it's not because Pookie is an inconvenience because of his wings.
 Pookie's mother actually bandages them up at night.
 Omg - something as wondrous as wings must be tidied and bundled away.
 Like foot-binding!
 Something unique about you makes you both ridiculous and resented even in your own family - Pookie is an outsider and an underdog.

 As you see from the book cover illustration, he takes a classic bundle-on-a-stick and goes out to 'seek his fortune'.
 He is on a quest even though he does not know what he is looking for; and no one he meets, no matter how magical, can offer him any advice or guidance.
 Ah - the clown (and spiritual) practice of not-knowing.

 At the end, having journeyed far, a snowstorm overtakes Pookie and he is swept by the wind onto the doorstep of a kind and lonely little girl.
 When she puts him by the fire to warm up, two little broken, frozen fragments, bright as rubies, fall out of his fur.
 The girl mends Pookie's heart and pops it back into his fur.
 Oh and his wings grow beautiful and big.

-The under-valued Pookie's intrepidness in the face of uncertainty, his mended-broken-ruby-bright heart ... interesting ingredients to work with for the Clown.
+The under-valued Pookie's intrepidness in the face of uncertainty and his mended-broken-ruby-bright heart make interesting ingredients for Clown.